← Back

 Business Challenge

-An investor in New Zealand had a new venture after he and his friend had spotted a market gap for a shooting range in Phuket.
-The difference was that this was to be a thoroughly professional affair with qualified ex-military instructors, close links with professional associations and formal training courses: Training and experiences that were fun and effective but also safe and of high quality.
+Two New Zealand investors spotted a market gap for a shooting range in Phuket.
+This was to be a thoroughly professional affair with qualified ex-military or police instructors, close links with professional associations and formal training courses: Training and experiences that were fun and effective but also safe and of high quality.

 Enter me.